polytwisters/polytwister-mesher/README.md

 ### Quick start

-Mesh the tetratwister (defaulting to w = 0.1) and combine rings, strips, and twisters into a single mesh:
+Mesh the tetratwister (defaulting to w = 0.1) and combine rings, strips, and twisters into a single mesh, then use MeshLab to inspect:

 ```
 polytwister_mesher tetter --merged out.ply
 meshlab out.ply
 ```

-MeshLab is a good tool for quick previewing of such files, because you can just run `meshlab out.ply`.
 All meshes have vertex normals, so make sure to configure MeshLab to shade using them.

 In place of "tetter" you can use any Bowers acronym (`gaquapiditer`) or full name (`"cube twister"` or `cube-twister` or `cube_twister`) or index (`34`) or symbol `3.3`.